GFDRR/CCDR-tools/docs/intro-hazard.md

 ---
 ```

-See the picture below as example: the landslide hazard (_left_) is represented by one aggregated mean index value; while the flood hazard is shows as a series of events (scenarios) of increasing magnitude and decreasing probability.
+See the picture below as example: the landslide hazard (_left_) is represented by one aggregated mean index value; while the flood hazard is shown as a series of events (scenarios) of increasing magnitude and decreasing probability.
 A probabilistic hazard representation is required in order to produce [probabilistic risk](probabilistic-risk) mapping.

 ```{figure} images/hzd_models.jpg
 ---